TEXT-Fitch affirms Allstate's ratings

 property/casualty subsidiaries, and the 'A-' IFS ratings of Allstate Life

-Outlook is Stable.
-A full list of ratings follows at the end of this release.
+Rating Outlook is Stable.
+A full list of ratings can be found below.

 Key issues supporting the rating are Allstate's market position as a top tier